FreemapSlovakia/overpass-routes-to-gpx-convertor/README.md

 ## Running

-Obtain Overpass JSON from eg. http://www.overpass-api.de/query_form.html by using a query that return hiking routes.
+Obtain Overpass JSON from eg. http://www.overpass-api.de/query_form.html by using a query that returns routes.
 Example:

 ```
 [out:json][timeout:250];